 Somebody on Twitter asked me about these memory systems just recently.
 In my own book, I refer to memory systems and how I was teaching them to some nurses while I was in hospital after my brain haemorrhage.
 She had read my book and recommended it to others on Twitter.
 When I thanked her for it, she asked me if I could tell her more about the memory systems.
 So I explained a little to her.
 It is this that has inspired me to write this blog about Tony Buzan’s books.
 I have since had the privilege of communicating with the great man himself on Twitter.
 It seems that we both have so much to share with the world.

-In recent years, my wife, Sarah, and I have taken up 1950s-style swing dancing and lindy hop.
+In recent years I have taken up 1950s-style swing dancing and lindy hop.
 It is a form of social dancing involving “leads” and “follows”.
 The lead traditionally, though not always, is the male, while the female follows.
 It is the lead’s responsibility to think of a move and to guide the follower into the correct position, step and whatever the move entails.
 The problem that leads have is that when they are on the dance floor their minds may go blank and they cannot think of anything other than a few moves.
 It is common to return to your seat and think, “Oh, why didn’t I do that move,” but it’s now too late.
 It can be frustrating or boring for the follower to be led the same moves over and over again with no variety.
 However, I have been able to adapt Tony Buzan’s memory systems to enable a constant stream of different moves to come into my head.
 More than 30 years on after my sister introduced me to it, I am still finding uses for it.
 It has had a very significant impact on my life.

 Click on the link below to visit his website.
 He has written books for adults and for children.
 If you have just half an interest, go into it with an open mind and prepare to be amazed.